Secure-Mobile-App-Development/basic-expo-app/README.md

 | **Page when Passwords dont match** | **When all details are filled correctly** |

 ## Use Cases
-The React Native Registration Form [batch] can be used in various scenarios where user registration is required.
+The React Native Registration Form can be used in various scenarios where user registration is required.
 Some common use cases include:

 1. Mobile applications that require user registration or account creation.
 2. Sign-up forms for online services, platforms, or marketplaces.